Celebrating 25 Years of Breaking the Cycles of Homeless, Poverty and Domestic Violence

 - 2007 – The Hudgens Family Foundation made a second contribution of $500,000 for the acquisition of adjacent property to the existing village for future expansion.

-Since its inception in 1991, Rainbow Village’s numerous, long-standing collaborative partnerships, from civic clubs to faith-based organizations to Fortune 500 companies, have yielded the volunteer power and program support necessary to provide the full complement of services necessary for families to break the cycles of homelessness, poverty and domestic violence.
+Since its inception in 1991, Rainbow Village’s numerous, long-standing collaborative partnerships, from civic clubs and community organizations to faith-based organizations to Fortune 500 companies, have yielded the volunteer power and program support necessary to provide the full complement of services necessary for families to break the cycles of homelessness, poverty and domestic violence.

 Rainbow Village is funded and supported by individuals, community organizations, foundations, corporations, federal, state and local governments.
 These federal, state and local government agencies have reviewed and monitored Rainbow Village and have found Rainbow Village to be exemplary in their fiscal management and leadership.